Adele Renault

 Adele Renault is a visual artist and muralist, known for her hyper- and photo-realistic paintings from smaller works on canvas and large-scale public pieces.
 She was born in Liège, Belgium.
 Renault's work is a combination of traditional and contemporary techniques.
-With her skills she captures the characteristic beauty of everyday life with precise and detailed craftsmanship.

 Career

-Renault was raised in the Belgian Ardennes and grew up in a musical and creative family.
-She is the daughter of composer and pianist Jean-Christophe Renault and composer and guitarist Véronique Gillet.
+Renault was born in 1988, and raised in the Belgian Ardennes.
+Her father is Jean-Christophe Renault, a composer and pianist, and her mother is Véronique Gillet, a composer and guitarist.
 Her sister is the singer and pianist Mathilde Renault.

-Adele Renault lived and studied in different countries.
-Following her instinct and desire to paint she studied visual arts from classical oil painting to modern spray can graffiti, while experimenting with new media and graphic design.
+Renault has lived and studied in different countries.
+She studied visual arts from classical oil painting to modern spray can graffiti, while experimenting with new media and graphic design.
 Renault graduated in 2010 from the Académie Royale des Beaux-Arts in Brussels.

-The diversity of humanity, avifauna and flora in American cities became the fertile ground for her pictorial aspirations.
-Her interest in people, plants and pigeons stems from the commonality that no matter the city, each can be found in abundance.

-Through her series, Gutter Paradise, started in 2016, Adele has pushed her practice towards a meticulous study of a detail that has in itself become the subject of her work.
-She forcefully alters an element that might seem banal to make it the main focus of her research.
+Many of her paintings have plant and animal imagery.
+When speaking on her Plantasia series, she emphasised her connection to plants, and how her mum taught her how to grow her own food.
+When painting murals of birds and bird feathers in her series Gutter Paradise, she stated that the feathers had "become [her] own language".